 The Deer Dancer takes part

-by Barton Wright the Deer Dancer "has power over the rain,
+Barton Wright "he has power over the rain, and of course,

-and of course, when he dances, he is a prayer for increase of
+when he dances, he is a prayer for increase of deer.

 "Usually when a group

 of these dancers appear they are accompanied by a Wolf or Mountain

 Lion Kachina as a side dancer.
 Presumably the first Deer Kachinas

 were brought from Awatovi, which may be correct as they retain